MileHacker Logo

 Esfahan sits in central Iran, nestled within a plateau at an elevation of about 1,590 meters (5,217 feet) above sea level.
 The Zayandeh Rood river, a characteristic feature of the city, flows through it, spanned by beautiful historic bridges that draw crowds, especially in the evenings.

-Although the river often experiences dry periods, its presence defines the city's character and scenic pathways for strolls.
+Although the river often experiences dry periods, its presence sets the tone for the city's character and scenic pathways for strolls.
 The surrounding environment consists mostly of arid plains and low-lying mountains, giving way to desert a short distance from the city limits.

 Historical Significance